feather-design-system/feather-design-system/docs/Guides/Variables/README.md

 ## Using a variable

 To use a variable that is defined as part of a theme, you first need to import the `variables` file into your `scss`.
-Then you should use the `var` keyword to load the variable for the proerty you want.
+Then you should use the `var` keyword to load the variable for the property you want.

 ```scss
 @import "@featherds/styles/themes/variables";